 28. Pupils are expected to achieve and maintain standards of work and conduct to be expected of a Member of the Bar.
 This includes compliance with Paragraph 53 of the Consolidated Regulations of the Inns of Court and the General Council of the Bar (conscientious full time application to pupillage, maintenance of client confidentiality and compliance with Bar Code of Conduct and guidance and rules issued by Bar Standards Board).
 Further guidance on the roles and duties of pupils can be found in the BSB Pupillage Handbook.

-30. Chambers takes the responsibility of pupillage and the role of the Pupil Supervisor seriously and endeavours to provide demanding but worthwhile training.
-Pupil Supervisors are expected to provide the Pupil with a thorough grounding in the conduct and etiquette required at the Bar as well as ensuring that the appropriate Checklist is covered.
+33. Chambers takes the responsibility of pupillage and the role of the Pupil Supervisor seriously and endeavours to provide demanding but worthwhile training.
+Pupil Supervisors are expected to provide the Pupil with a thorough grounding in the conduct and etiquette required at the Bar as well as ensuring that the Threshold Standards and Competencies specified in the Professional Statement is covered.

-32. Pupil Supervisors take a full role in the appraisal system operated by Chambers set out below.
+35. Pupil Supervisors take a full role in the appraisal system operated by Chambers and are responsible for confirming that the non-practising and the practising periods of pupillage have each been satisfactorily completed in accordance with the procedure set out below.

 STRUCTURE OF PUPILLAGE